Destinations

 In addition to Vienna and The Adriatic, below are some of my favorite locations for photographing architecture, and just generally fun places to explore.

 Lisbon, Portugal.
-Belem Castle guards the entrance to the Tagus River outside Lisbon.
+Bartizan turret on Belem Castle guards the entrance to the Tagus River outside Lisbon.
 This was the last thing Portuguese explorers saw when leaving on their long voyages.
 The Moorish Castles, Sintra, and Tomar are must see locations, all close to Lisbon.

 Petra, Jordan.
 The Treasury (El Khazneh) built in the 1st Century CE by the Nabataeans.
 Their prosperous trade network allowed them to carve cities from the sandstone mountains.
 They borrowed Greek, Hebrew, and Egyptian designs.
 You can spend two days walking the Petra site, and not see everything.